This is why investment in technology has returned according to Jim Cramer

 Buyers think that the economy is slowing down, which means that there will be no short-term rate hike, something that banks need to save their currencies.
 So it’s a good time to sell and get into fintechs like Paypal or Square.

-“Now does any of this make sense?
+“Now, does any of this make sense?
 Sure for today.
 I say for today, because some of these purchases are large negative event purchases, which means that buyers were waiting to see what the Fed would do before entering.
-And we know that we are in a seasonally weak time, so I suspect that some of these technologies will give up their gains.
+And we know that we are in a seasonally weak time, so I suspect that some of these technologies and stocks will lose their gains.
 However, buyers and sellers have spoken, Jay Powell is serious, but not soon, and the issue of the hyperinflation now he’s off the table where he should have been all the time, ”Cramer concludes.